wanganlin00/wanganlin00/README.md

-- 👋 Hi, I’m @wanganlin00
+- 👋 Hi, I’m WANG,ANLIN
 - 👀 I major in radiation oncology.
 - 💞️ I’m looking to collaborate on ...
-- 📫 Contact me：wanganlin00@outlook.com
+- 📫 Contact me：issues

 <!---
 Wanganlin00/Wanganlin00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.